SUMMARY

 WHAT’S IT ABOUT?

-The focus of the letter is centered in early hymns or confessions about Christ (2:6-11; 3:20) as it calls believers joyfully to live according to Christ’s pattern of a servant and to expect his return as Lord and Savior.
+The letter calls believers joyfully to live according to Christ’s pattern of a servant until his return as Lord and Savior.

 HOW DO I READ IT?